sdboyer/gliph/README.md

-# Piglet - A Graph library for PHP
+# Gliph

-Piglet provides graph building blocks and datastructures for use in other applications.
+Gliph is a _g_raph _li_brary for _PH_P.
+It provides graph building blocks and datastructures for use in other applications.
 It is designed with performance in mind, but primarily to provide a sane interface.
-Graphs are hard enough without an arcane API making it worse.
+Graphs are hard enough to work with without an arcane API that makes it worse.

 ## Acknowledgements